 Using your hole cutting tool, make a hole in the center top of each circle several millimeters below the line you just cut.
 Make sure the hole has fully pierced both sides of the charms.

-Step 4 — Dry.
+Step 4 — Dry them.

-Set charms aside on wax paper or craft paper to dry according to DAS package instructions.
+Set the charms aside on wax paper or craft paper to dry according to DAS package instructions.
 Ours dried completely overnight.

-Step 5 — Paint pendants.
+Step 5 — Paint the pendants.

-Step 6 — Assemble pendant layers.
+Step 6 — Assemble the pendant layers.

-Pull the knot tightly closed but make sure to leave a small amount of space between the knot itself and the top of the 2 charms — that space is where you’ll slide the cording that will form your necklace in the next step.
+Pull the knot tightly closed but make sure to leave a small amount of space between the knot itself and the top of the 2 charms.
+That space is where you’ll slide the cording that will form your necklace in the next step.
 Trim any excess cord close to the knot.

-Step 7 — Measure length of necklace.
+Step 7 — Measure the length of the necklace.

-Step 8 — Assemble complete necklace.
+Step 8 — Assemble the complete necklace.

 Slide the cord through the small space you left between the square knot and your charms.
-Tie another square knot at the back of your necklace and trim excess cord.
+Tie another square knot at the back of your necklace and trim the excess cord.

-Just keep in mind that undiluted essential oils shouldn’t be applied directly to your skin, so you’ll want to place the necklace on a flat surface to apply oils, allowing time for them to soak into the clay before wearing the necklace.
-Once the scent wears off, you can reapply oils as often as you’d like.
+Just keep in mind that undiluted essential oils shouldn’t be applied directly to your skin, so you’ll want to place the necklace on a flat surface to apply the oils, allowing time for them to soak into the clay before wearing the necklace.
+Once the scent wears off, you can reapply your oils as often as you’d like.